 Epstein served as architect of record, structural engineer, MEP engineer and LEED consultant for Whirlpool's Riverview Campus in Benton Harbor, Michigan.
-This three phase development includes 250,000 square feet of new offices, conference/dining facilities and 10,000 square feet of retail.
+This three phase development includes 283,000 square feet of new offices & conference/dining facilities.

-(Phase I of this development was completed in May of 2012 and received LEED-NC Platinum certification by the United States Green Building Council.
-Phase II was completed in 2013 and received LEED-NC Gold certification.
-Phase III was completed in 2017 and received LEED-NC Gold certification)
+(Phase I (105,000 sf) of this development was completed in May of 2012 and received LEED-NC Platinum certification by the United States Green Building Council.
+Phase II (75,000 sf) was completed in 2013 and received LEED-NC Gold certification.
+Phase III (103,000 sf) was completed in 2017 and received LEED-NC Gold certification)

 This phased five-year development allowed Whirlpool to improve productivity, operations, energy efficiency, and the overall employee experience.
 These changes also allowed Whirlpool the ability to reduce its operating costs, and provide greater flexibility to adjust to changing business and staffing needs.